akuhara/SEIS_FILO/README.md

 Copyright (C) 2019-2020 Takeshi Akuhara

-__NOTE: Currently, the software undergoes alpha testing: part of functions seem to work but not thoroughly tested yet.
+__NOTE: Currently, the software undergoes alpha testing: most functions work as intended but are not thoroughly tested yet.
 Anythings in codes and documents can change without notification.__

 ![plot](./img/disper01.png)
 ---